egumasa/linguistic-data-analysis-I/resources/tools/antconc-guide.md

 If you are unsure about these steps, do not hesitate to reach out to me through google classroom or through email.

+## TagAnt

+We will use another tool called, TagAnt.
+Please download this from the following website.

+- [TagAnt Website](https://www.laurenceanthony.net/software/tagant/); download the software to your computer.